-The total number of passengers carried by the Group during the 2016 financial year was 9.5 million.
-The total number of cargo units carried by the Group's vessels was over 328 thousand.
+The total number of passengers carried by the Group in 2017 was 9.8 million.
+The total number of cargo units carried exceeded 364 thousand.

-The following table provides an overview of transported passengers, cargo units and passenger vehicles in the 2016 and 2015 financial years.
+The following table provides an overview of transported passengers, cargo units and passenger vehicles in 2017 and 2016 by route.